-When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.
+When the theme for this year, “limitlessness,” came to me last year, I was excited but unsure what that meant or where to start.

 But January opened my eyes and mind to the principle of “preparedness.”
 If you want to step into a level of abundance that can’t be capped, you’ll agree with me that you need to prepare.
 Don’t just grab an old, faded bucket and wait.
 Instead, go and build a sturdy, extensive barn and maybe some silos that will allow you to receive the massive goodies you’re expecting.